 Are you planning a trip to Burano in Italy?
-Find out some of the most interesting things to do and to see in this beautiful island in one day.
+Find out some of the most exciting things to do and see on this beautiful island in one day.

 Best time to visit: between May and October